Digital and Business Skills

 Business Ethics and Sustainability

-This module equips you with an appreciation and an in-depth understanding of the implications of Business Ethics, Corporate Social Responsibility (CSR) and Sustainability in national and international organisations.
+This module equips you with an appreciation and in-depth understanding of the implications of Business Ethics, Corporate Social Responsibility (CSR) and Sustainability within national and international organisations.
+This module will also develop your knowledge with respect to the importance of the balance between shareholders, stakeholders and the purpose and values of the organisation.
+It will explore the roles of social and technological innovation in global ethical organisations in order to prepare you for future employability.

 Consulting for Sport

-In Consulting for Sport you will learn to understand, source, analyse and make use of business intelligence.
-You’ll gain practical experience of the process of innovating, planning and pitching for sports business and on completion of the module, you will be able to identify organisational problems from an external perspective and select innovative solutions.
+Consulting for Sport will allow you to learn to understand, source, analyse and make use of business intelligence and sporting data in providing relevant and timely solutions to challenges within the sports industry.
+You will gain practical experience of the process of innovating, planning and pitching for sports business with clients that operate in the global sports industry and on completion of the module, you will be able to identify organisational problems from an external perspective and select innovative and relevant solutions.

 Employers tell us that they are looking for employees with an entrepreneurial mindset.
 Or perhaps you're thinking of setting up your own business.